 To acquaint students with new methodologies that will help expand their research skills.
-Certain methodologies are well-known (digital sources for finding music, recordings and videos, for example), but other methodologies - especially those from ethno/cultural musicology - are less often used.
+Certain research techniques are well-known (digital sources for finding source material, music, recordings and videos, for example), but other methodologies - especially those from other disciplines, ethno/cultural musicology and embodied research - are less often considered.
 Research is no longer confined to the library or online source material, but can now be done in a variety of new and exciting ways.

 |readings||Limited reading, audio and video material|